 Network and E-Mail Etiquette

 These policies are most important in our school, where most of our work is carried out online, and we appreciate them and look forward to helping our students incorporating them into their lives as they create their digital footprints and leave them behind for others to follow.
 As they move through our Virtual Academy of Business and Marketing and take advantage of our Introduction to Social Media class, all of this will more than come in handy.
-It will be essential!
+It will be essential!1) Be polite.2) Use appropriate language and appropriate keying etiquette (Example: using all caps is considered yelling).3) Do not reveal personal data (picture of yourself, home address, phone number, phone number of other people, picture of others).

 As students access their courses through our district's Blackboard Learning Management System (LMS), they may move into other LMSs for particular courses, but we utilize Blackboard as the starting place for all of them, engaging students with its built-in Class Messaging system.
 We are looking forward to upcoming deployments of the Chat interface and in-course Classrooms using Blackboard Collaborate.
 It is a world of wonder, opening up new options for students as we prepare them (and they us) for the immense changes education will see in upcoming years.